 9.1 Demonstrate that you are handling all redundancies fairly and with sensitivity.

-- Being seen to make generous provision to soften the blow (eg outplacement support) may defuse tensions.
+- Making generous provision to soften the blow (eg outplacement support) may defuse tensions.

 9.2 Take action on internal morale among employees who remain.